-The term of office for all Officers and Trustees of the Association shall be for one (1) year, or until their successors are duly elected and qualified with the exception of the Secretary/Vice President for Internal Affairs, President-Elect/President, TNP Student Editor, and Graduate Trustee who shall serve a two (2) year term.
+The term of office for all Officers, Trustees, and Coordinators of the Association shall be for one (1) year, or until their successors are duly elected and qualified with the exception of the Secretary/Vice President for Internal Affairs, President-Elect/President, TNP Student Editor, and Graduate Trustee who shall serve a two (2) year term.
 No Officer or Trustee shall be elected to the same position more than twice, and no officer or trustee who has held an office for more than 2/3 of that office's term, in which the office was vacant, shall be elected to that position more than once.
+Similarly, no Coordinator elected by the Action Committees and Teams Executive Board (ACT Exec) shall hold the same position more than twice, and no Coordinator who has held office for more than 2/3 of that office's term, in which the office was vacant shall be reelected by the ACT Exec more than once.